Soilmethods/Soil-methods/Persulphate Pt digestion.md

 4. Autoclave for 55 minutes at 120°C. When complete, remove from autoclave and allow to cool.

 5. Measure using colormetric methodology.

+## Digestion Procedure (low volume) - Oven

+1. Mix extract thoroughly, then pipette 4 mL of sample into a culture tube.

+2. Add 2.5 mL potassium persulphate oxidizing solution.

+3. Tightly close the tubes with the caps.

+4. Place the samples in a pre-heated oven @ 110°C for 60 minutes.

+5. Once cooled, samples are ready for further analysis.